 It includes how you can reach out to your community and help those in need.
 And because times are admittedly tough – whether you are old, young, a business owner, or a resident – please remember to take care of yourself as well.
 And you can find out how here, as well.

-Stay strong Roman Roadies.
+We can see the light at the end of the tunnel so stay strong Roman Roadies.
 This page is part of the Roman Road Covid-19 Help Hub.

 If you liked this, you might also find these links useful.

 Local businesses that are open, deliver or do click and collect

 How to keep well and fit during Covid-19